-- (1) The authority may, with the approval of the Minister, give the decision-maker and applicant for a prescribed decision or a prescribed process a notice (a step-in notice) advising the decision-maker and applicant that the authority is to make an assessment and a decision about the prescribed decision or process under this subdivision. - (2) Before deciding to approve the giving of a step-in notice, the Minister must be satisfied the giving of the notice is necessary to facilitate flood mitigation for an affected community, or the protection, rebuilding and recovery of, an affected community. - (3) The step-in notice must- - (a) identify the decision or process; and - (b) state that the authority is the decision-maker for the prescribed decision or process from the time the notice is given until the authority makes a decision, under section 55, about the prescribed decision or process.
+(1) The authority may, with the approval of the Minister, give the decision-maker and applicant for a prescribed decision or a prescribed process a notice (a step-in notice) advising the decision-maker and applicant that the authority is to make an assessment and a decision about the prescribed decision or process under this subdivision.

+- (2) Before deciding to approve the giving of a step-in notice, the Minister must be satisfied the giving of the notice is necessary to facilitate a matter mentioned in section 42(1)(b). - (3) The step-in notice must- - (a) identify the decision or process; and - (b) state that the authority is the decision-maker for the prescribed decision or process from the time the notice is given until the authority makes a decision, under section 55, about the prescribed decision or process.